-The Community Relations Service (CRS), an agency within the U.S. Department of Justice, was established by Title X of the historic Civil Rights Act of 1964 (42 U.S.C. § 2000g et seq.) and signed into law by President Lyndon B. Johnson on July 2, 1964.
-In addition, pursuant to the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act enacted in 2009, CRS is authorized to work with communities to help them develop the capacity to prevent and respond more effectively to violent hate crimes allegedly committed on the basis of actual or perceived race, color, national origin, gender, gender identity, sexual orientation, religion, or disability.
+CRS, a component within the U.S. Department of Justice, was established by Title X of the historic Civil Rights Act of 1964 (42 U.S.C. §2000g, et seq.) and signed into law by President Lyndon B. Johnson on July 2, 1964.
+Its jurisdiction was expanded pursuant to the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act enacted in 2009, authorizing CRS to work with communities to help them prevent and respond more effectively to bias incidents and hate crimes allegedly committed based on actual or perceived race, color, national origin, gender, gender identity, sexual orientation, religion, or disability.

-CRS engages in two key activities: (1) providing assistance to State and local communities in the prevention and resolution of tension, violence, and civil disorders relating to actual or perceived discrimination on the basis of race, color, or national origin; and (2) working with communities to voluntarily develop and employ locally defined strategies to prevent and respond to violent hate crimes committed on the basis of actual or perceived race, color, national origin, gender, gender identity, sexual orientation, religion, or disability.
-In FY 2022, the Department proposes to support CRS's functions with a request for 70 positions (including 2 attorneys), and \$20,039,000.
+CRS engages in key areas, including: (1) providing assistance to State and local communities in the prevention and resolution of tension, violence, and civil disorders relating to actual or perceived discrimination on the basis of race, color, or national origin; and (2) working with communities requesting assistance to voluntarily develop and employ locally defined strategies to prevent and respond to bias incidents and hate crimes committed on the basis of actual or perceived race, color, national origin, gender, gender identity, sexual orientation, religion, or disability.